Belfast and Moosehead Lake Railroad (1871–2007): B&MLRR (1926–2007)

-Tourist railroad
+Tourist railroad (1991–2004)

 In 1991, the city sold its shares of the money-losing operation.
 The railroad changed hands rapidly since then.
 It operated diesel excursion runs from Belfast to Waldo and diesel-and steam-powered trains from Unity to Burnham Junction.

 The railroad's relations with the city of Belfast deteriorated.
 In 1995, it built a new station in Unity (MP 24.95) and moved its headquarters there.
 The year also saw the railroad purchase a steam locomotive, SJ B number 1149, from the Swedish State Railways for its Unity excursions.

 In 2004, the railroad ceased operations from Belfast; the following year, the city evicted the railroad from its waterfront yard after the company failed to make lease payments on the property.
 The yard's turntable and tracks there were pulled up and sold off; the site is now occupied by the Front Street Ship Yard.
 The railroad suspended operations in 2007.

 In February 2009, the Brooks Preservation Society (BPS) entered into an agreement with the Maine Department of Transportation to lease and restore the Belfast & Moosehead Lake Railroad corridor with the intent of restoring railroad activity to Waldo County.
 BPS began railroad operations under the name Belfast & Moosehead Lake Railway, then changed to Belfast and Moosehead Lake Railroad.

-Present Day Operations

-Passenger trains begin at the BML's headquarters in Unity, Maine.
-Regular trains depart at 11 a.m. and 1:30 p.m.
-These trains generally head west past Unity Pond, through the Burnham Bog, and then reverse back to Unity Station and Depot.
-Eastbound trains will terminate either at the Maine Organic Farmers and Gardeners Association Station in Thorndike, ME, or Farwell General Store, also located in Thorndike.
-Trains run nearly year round, with the winter season picking up in late February, and running through the winter holiday season.

-Rail Bike rides are also operated in conjunction with normal trains, only during the summer season.
-These are pedal-powered carts that ride the rails, with accommodations for two riders per bike along with a baggage compartment.